Raphael Veiga: Breakthrough

-Back to Palmeiras for the 2019 season, Veiga was not a regular starter under managers Luiz Felipe Scolari and Vanderlei Luxemburgo.
-In 2020, after the arrival of new manager Abel Ferreira, he became an undisputed first-choice and scored on a regular basis.

-On 27 November 2021, Veiga scored the opener in a 2–1 win over Flamengo, in the 2021 Copa Libertadores Final.

-On 12 February 2022, Veiga scored a penalty against eventual 2021 FIFA Club World Cup winners Chelsea, in a 2–1 loss.
+Upon his return to Palmeiras, he initially struggled for playing time.
+His fortunes shifted dramatically in 2020 under managers Vanderlei Luxemburgo and Abel Ferreira, he became a key goal scorer in decisive matches and an integral figure in the club's trophy-laden campaign, which culminated in Copa Libertadores glory.

+Between 2021 and 2022, Veiga delivered standout performances in major finals, such as the Copa Libertadores against Flamengo, the FIFA Club World Cup against Chelsea, and the Recopa Sudamericana against Athletico Paranaense.
+He also became the club’s top scorer in the Libertadores and captained the team for the first time.
+A serious ankle injury in 2022 temporarily interrupted his progress, but he returned in 2023 to play a central role in further triumphs, including the Supercopa do Brasil.

+In 2024, Veiga reached significant milestones: surpassing 100 career goals, becoming Palmeiras’ leading scorer of the 21st century alongside Dudu, and completing 300 appearances for the club.
+Later that year, he scored his 100th goal for Palmeiras.

+The 2025 season brought challenges, with a dip in form and more time spent as a substitute.
+Despite this, he contributed decisive goals in the Copa Libertadores semifinal against LDU, helping the team overturn a first-leg deficit and advance to the final.

+Loan to América

+In February 2026, Veiga joined Club América in Mexico's top division on a one-year loan.

 International career

 Veiga received his first call-up to the Brazil national team in March 2023 for a friendly match away against Morocco.
 Veiga was subbed on in the 65th minute in a 2–1 loss.

 Veiga was called up again in June 2023, where he was used as a sub in both of the Seleção's matches during that international break, during a 4-1 against Guinea and a 4-2 loss against Senegal, both being friendly matches.

 In September 2023, Veiga was included in Brazil's squad for their matches against Bolivia and Peru in the CONMEBOL 2026 World Cup qualifying matches.
 He was an unused sub during Brazil's 5-1 victory over Bolivia, but was subbed on in stoppage time in their match against Peru, which Brazil won 1-0.